 The scars left by Male Breast Reduction are well-hidden at the edge of the areola (the dark skin that surrounds the nipple).
 The scars may be red and uneven for several months, but will eventually fade to faint lines.
 Your surgeon will make the incisions so that the resulting scars are as discreet as possible.

 Male Breast Reduction Costs

-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for male breast reduction in 2013 was $3,196.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for Male Breast Reduction in 2020 was $4,239.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.

 Male Breast Reduction Consultation

 If you believe that you may be a candidate for Male Breast Reduction, the first step is to locate a qualified plastic surgeon and schedule a consultation.
 During the consultation, you will be examined by the doctor and discuss your options in detail.
 Don't hesitate to ask any questions you have about gynecomastia and your expectations for the procedure.

 The surgeon will examine your breasts to assess the degree of breast enlargement and the amount of glandular tissue, fat and excess skin that are present.
 A mammogram, or breast x-ray, may be used to reveal the composition of the breasts and help the surgeon determine the best treatment approach.
 If a medical problem is found, you may be referred to a specialist for treatment.